ramonabadea/EPPC-ALMWS/README.md

 The pipelines are building on a certain folder structure which is explained in the following link:

 https://benediktbergmann.eu/2021/04/27/folder-structure-of-a-dataverse-project/

+#### Demo Code
+This repo does contain demo code for a Plugin as well as a TypeScript/JavaScript file.
+For both there are some UnitTests as well.

 ### Lab 1: Base Pipelines
 Create the following pipelines: